Aarnav-P/Personal_Flags/README.md

 The work started around July '25, and I have decided to put it on Git.

 Progress:
-\> Basic website has been built,
+\> Basic website has been built
 \> html structure is created, with parent and child templates
 \> styles.css file now exists to provide simple control over appearance
 \> Multiple pages exist, with links and navigation

 Next Steps:
 > Deploy to server